simonchalder/simonchalder/README.md

 - 💞️ I’m looking to collaborate on anything that helps me learn!

 - 📫 How to reach me ...
-You can reach me on Github, Twitter @ChalderSimon and on Mastodon @cybersi_io@fosstodon.org
+You can reach me on Github, Twitter https://twitter.com/ChalderSimon and on Mastodon @cybersi_io@fosstodon.org

 <!---
 simonchalder/simonchalder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.